Updated 20 March 2025

 Exfoliate the scalp or use a hair scrub?

-Here again, there is a tendency to confuse these two types of hair care, even though the aim is to thoroughly cleanse the scalp to durably eliminate impurities (excess sebum, skin particles and other residues linked to pollution, etc...) thanks to adapted care products.
+Here again, there's a tendency to confuse these two types of hair care, even though the aim is to thoroughly cleanse the scalp to eliminate impurities (excess sebum, skin particles and other residues linked to pollution, etc.) over the long term, using suitable care products.
 The idea is to go further than a simple shampoo to cleanse the scalp.

-Exfoliation refers to a 'chemical' process that involves applying a substance to dissolve impurities, which are then removed by rinsing or shampooing.
-Of course, this 'chemical' process can be carried out using totally natural products such as certain vegetable oils (olive oil, for example).
+Exfoliation is a 'chemical' process that involves applying a substance to dissolve impurities, which are then removed by rinsing or shampooing.
+Of course, this "chemical" process can be carried out using totally natural products such as certain vegetable oils (olive oil, for example).

 Scrubbing refers to a "mechanical" action: the scalp is massaged with products containing "scratching" particles to eliminate the most superficial layers of the scalp.
-Of course, this mechanical action will eliminate the dandruff immediately, skin flakes and others crusts on the surface of the scalp.
-If the massage is too violent or badly done, this mechanical action will also disrupt the hydrolipidic film.
-If the scrub is too vigorous, it will accelerate the desquamation of the scalp and therefore weaken the "barrier" role we expect of our scalp.
+Of course, this mechanical action will immediately eliminate dandruff, scales and other crusts on the surface of the scalp.
+If the massage is too violent or not done properly, this mechanical action will also disturb the hydrolipidic film.
+If the scrub is too vigorous, it will accelerate the desquamation of the scalp and therefore weaken the 'barrier' role we expect of our scalp.
 That's why, at Clauderer, we're fairly cautious about using scalp scrubs.

 How can I have a healthy scalp?

-Before starting a scalp detox, check that your hair care routine (shampoo, mask, oil, etc.) and your styling habits don't damage your scalp.
-There's no point in detoxifying your scalp if your daily routine has the opposite effect!
+Before starting a scalp detox, check that your hair care routine (shampoo, mask, oil, etc.) and styling habits are not damaging your scalp.
+There's no point in detoxifying your scalp if your daily routine is having the opposite effect!

-We tend to downplay the importance of brushing, but it can be very hard on the scalp.
-So don't use forceful brushing strokes that pull on the hair and skin of the scalp, preferring a horn comb or boar bristle brush.
+We tend to play down the importance of this, but brushing your hair can be very hard on the scalp.
+So don't use forceful brush strokes that pull on the hair and skin of the scalp.
+Instead, use a horn comb or boar bristle brush.

 Minimise the use of aggressive chemicals and heating tools as much as possible.
 Be thrifty: there's no point in having an accumulation of hair products!
 As with the face, it's better to use few hair products, but the right ones!